WLAD: Disparate Treatment via Hostile Work Environment

 NOTE: The foregoing unfair practices are based upon specific protected classes.

-“Honorably discharged veteran or military status” is one among a variety of protected classes under the WLAD.
-The relevant WLAD provision defines these terms as follows:
+“Race” is one among a variety of protected classes under the WLAD and that law defines the term as follows:

 WLAD REMEDIES